Hypercalcaemia is defined as a serum corrected calcium concentration > 2.6 mmol/L.

 First confirm hypercalcaemia with a bone profile.
 Most laboratories will automatically give a corrected calcium result.

 PTH is essential in the work up of hypercalcaemia.
 It is useful at differentiating between primary hyperparathyroidism and hypercalcaemia of malignancy.

-In suspected malignant cases, PTHrP can be requested but it is an expensive test and not routinely completed in clinical practice.
+In suspected malignant cases, PTHrP may be requested.
 Other common investigations include:

 The management of hypercalcaemia depends on the severity and underlying cause.

-The management of severe hypercalcaemia initially involves the use of intravenous fluids given at 200-300 ml/hour (i.e. 4-6 hourly bags) then decreased to maintain urine output at 100-150 ml/hour (usually 8 hour bag enough).
+The management of severe hypercalcaemia initially involves the use of intravenous fluids.
 This is one of the classic situations when the addition of a loop diuretic (e.g. furosemide) to fluids can be used to enhance urinary calcium excretion.

 Bisphosphonates can be considered in severe hypercalcaemia, particularly if malignancy is suspected.
 They are analogues of inorganic pyrophosphate, which are absorbed onto the surface of the boney network and work by inhibiting the action of osteoclasts.

 Unfortunately, they can take several days (2-4) before their action is noticed but they provide calcium-lowering effects over a prolonged period (2-4 weeks).
 Pamidronate or zoledronic acid are typically used.
 They are potentially nephrotoxic and contraindicated in severe renal impairment.